 On Shared, you share almost everything, like living at home with your parents and siblings.
 You have full use of all of your home's amenities, but you have to share them.
 So if someone uses all of the hot water, you get a cold shower to start the day!
 Also, you're not in charge, you're responsible for keeping your room clean, but someone else is responsible for all of the significant maintenance and upkeep.

-When you move to a VPS, you get root access, which means you get to manage everything for your server with root WHM (rWHM) and Virtuozzo Control Panel (VZ) (or just VZ if you decide that you want a semi-managed VPS).
+When you move to a VPS, you get root access, which means you get to manage everything for your server with root WHM (rWHM) and Kernel-based Virtual Machine (KVM), which is available to new customers starting April 13, 2021, or Virtuozzo on legacy VPS accounts.

 With root access, you can create multiple cPanel accounts, restart services, access all of the DNS zones, keep an eye on your server status, and install (or request that we install) many programs.

-Now, you have all of this new power, but as Uncle Ben said, that comes with more responsibility.
+Now, you have all this new power, but that comes with more responsibility, as Uncle Ben said.
 These articles explain more about managing your customers in WHM, tips & tricks for properly managing cPanels, and other best practices.